VirgilSecurity/chat-back4app-android/README.md

 ### Step 3: Run the clean demo

-To see the result of running the demo, you'll need to:
+To see the result of running the clean version of the demo, you'll need to:
 1. Sign up 2 users;
 2. Start a conversation between them and send a couple of messages;
 <img width="300px" src="img/chat_screenshot.png" alt="Chat screenshot">